iilegacyyii/hackhub-docs/docs/README.md

 ```

 ### service
-The service hosted on the port, if there is one available.
+The service listening on the given port number, if there is one available.

 **Definition:**
 ```js